 During his days of preaching, Jesus of Nazareth addressed only Jews, "the lost sheep of Israel" (Matthew 10:5; 15:24).
 His disciples were expressly instructed not to approach gentiles or Samaritans (Matthew 10:5).
 On the few occasions that Jesus ventured beyond the boundaries of his homeland, he never proclaimed his gospel to pagans, nor did his disciples do so during his lifetime.
 The mission of the 11 apostles to "all the nations" (Matthew 28:19) is a "post-Resurrection" idea.
 It appears to be of Pauline inspiration and is nowhere else found in the Gospels (apart from the spurious longer ending of Mark [Mark 16:15], which is missing from all the older manuscripts).
 Jesus' own perspective was exclusively Jewish; he was concerned only with Jews.
 (Vermes 2012).

-Overlooked by many in the past, Christians (non-Jewish followers) have four requirements, and abstaining from blood food is one of them; it is set about en par with no to adultery and choked animals (including wrangled poultry) (Acts 15:19-29; 21:25).
-Also, getting Ghost-on-board is indispensible in such a deal too (see Wikipedia, "The Council in Jerusalem" for a survey).
+So, overlooked by many in the past, Christians (non-Jewish followers) have four requirements, and abstaining from blood food is one of them; it is set about en par with no to adultery and choked animals (including wrangled poultry) (Acts 15:19-29; 21:25).
+Also, getting the Holy Spirit on board must be indispensible in such a deal too (see Wikipedia, "The Council in Jerusalem" for a survey).

 Against riotous intolerance, Yogananda took to bizarre teachings of a unity between Jesuism ("original Christianity") and the Hinduism of Krishna.
 The said unity looks like a a sloven kind of opportunistic invention, but it has limped along in America in particular.